ProjectMitosisOS/mitosis-core/README.md

 - [KRCORE](https://ipads.se.sjtu.edu.cn:1312/distributed-rdma-serverless/kernel-rdma/rust-kernel-rdma/-/tree/master/) is a rust RDMA library for user-space and kernel-space applications.

 ## License
-This project is licensed under the XXX license.
+This project is licensed under the MIT license.

 ## Credits